Effective: January 1, 2017

 Other uses and disclosures of PHI not covered by this Notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose PHI about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose PHI about you for the reasons covered by your written authorization.
 You understand that we are unable to take back disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.

-Center for Advanced Orthopedics is a Michigan based, state-of-the-art Orthopedic facility.
-With Orthopedic offices in Auburn Hills and Troy, we're able to serve our community with dedication and care.
-From young children to school students to our elderly population, we're able to provide top notch Orthopedic care for necks, spines, knees, hips, joint and arthritis therapy, physical therapy, occupational therapy, and more.
+Center for Advanced Orthopedics and Sports Medicine is a Michigan based, state-of-the-art Orthopedic facility.
+With Orthopedic offices in Auburn Hills, we’re able to serve our community with dedication and care.
+From young children to school students to our elderly population, we’re able to provide top notch Orthopedic care for necks, spines, knees, hips, joint and arthritis therapy, physical therapy, occupational therapy, and more.
 Call us to see how our Orthopedic specialists can help you today!

-Center for Advanced Orthopedics & Sports Medicine © 2018.
-All Rights Reserved.
+© 2024 Center for Advanced Orthopedics and Sports Medicine.
+All Rights Reserved